metricly/metricly-docs/content/api/api-dashboards.md

 ## Create a New Dashboard Based on an Existing Dashboard

-There are two ways you can quickly create a dashboard: clone (POST) and update (PUT), or GET and POST.
+There are two ways to build a dashboard: copy an existing dashboard (POST) and make an update to it (PUT), or retrieve an existing dashboard (GET) and use it as a starting point to create a new one (POST).
 This example uses the GET and POST endpoints.

 {{% expand "View More." %}}